connexcs/docs/docs/webphone.md

 ### Application

-ConnexCS **Web Phone** is a WebRTC application using PWA.
+ConnexCS **Web Phone** is a PWA-based WebRTC application.

-**WebRTC** (Real-Time Communications) is a browser protocol which runs on top of an HTTPS connection.
+**WebRTC** (Real-Time Communications) is a browser protocol that runs on top of an HTTPS connection.

 ConnexCS **Web Phone** uses WebRTC (HTTPS port 443) for SIP Signaling and WebSockets (random UDP ports) for the Media.

 !!! warning "BitDefender and WebSockets"
-    BitDefender blocks WebSockets unless the phone. and webrtc. domains get whitelisted.
+    BitDefender blocks WebSockets unless the phone and webrtc domains get whitelisted.

 A [**PWA** (Progressive Web Application)](https://en.wikipedia.org/wiki/Progressive_web_application) is an application written inside the web browser, and it uses a modern API.